aaa123git/cotk/docs/meta/meta_quickstart.md

 ~~ contentstart sphinx
 .. note::

-    The only requirement of your function is to output a file named ``result.json``, you can do whatever you want (even don't load data using ``cotk``).
+    The only requirement of your model is to output a file named ``result.json``, you can do whatever you want (even don't load data using ``cotk``).
 ~~ contentend sphinx